Reetus/ClassicAssist/README.md

 If you encounter any issues or require a feature not currently added, please raise an issue on GitHub with as much information as possible.

+## Documentation

+Full documentation is still a work-in-progress but documentation on Macro Commands can be found here...
+[Macro Commands](https://github.com/Reetus/ClassicAssist/wiki/Macro-Commands)

 ## Translation

 If your native language isn't English and you'd like to contribute a translation into your language, send a pull request or open an issue.